Tessellate-Imaging/Monk_Object_Detection/README.md

 ## Training Engine Algorithms
-    - Train models on custom dataset witjh low code syntax
+    - Train models on custom dataset with low code syntax
     - Pretrained examples on variety of datasets
     - Useful to train your own detector

+### NOTE - See the licence file mentioned in the pipelines before using them

 | S.No. | Algorithm Type     | Algorithm                       | Model variations | Installation                                                                                            | Example Notebooks                                                                                                         | Code                                                                                                    | Credits                                                                                         | Functional Docs                                                |
 |-------|--------------------|---------------------------------|------------------|---------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|----------------------------------------------------------------|